 Alex Winter is a director, writer and actor who has worked across film, television and theater.

-In 2019, Winter released two new documentary feature films; The Panama Papers, about the biggest global corruption scandal in history and the journalists who worked in secret and at great risk to break the story.
+Previous documentary work includes The Panama Papers, about the biggest global corruption scandal in history and the journalists who worked in secret and at great risk to break the story.
 A multiple award-winner, The Panama Papers is executive produced by Laura Poitras, opened to a 100% rating on Rotten Tomatoes, and is out now on Hulu, AmazonPrime and Epix in the US.
-Also in release and touring festivals worldwide is Trust Machine, about the rise of bitcoin and the blockchain, available at Breaker.
+Also in release worldwide is Trust Machine, about the rise of bitcoin and the blockchain, available on VOD.

-Previous documentary work includes Deep Web, about the online black market Silk Road, and the trial of its creator Ross Ulbricht.
+Deep Web is about the online black market Silk Road, and the trial of its creator Ross Ulbricht.
 The film premiered on the Epix network, opening as the #1 documentary on iTunes and earning a Cinema Eye nomination among several award wins.
 Deep Web is now available for streaming and VOD.
 Downloaded is a VH1 RockDoc about Napster and the digital revolution.
 The film premiered at SXSW, garnering worldwide critical acclaim at theatrical and festival screenings.

 Just completed is Winter’s next feature documentary, The YouTube Effect.
 Produced by Winter/Trouper Productions in partnership with Gale Anne Hurd/Valhalla Entertainment and Glen Zipper.
 The film had its world premiere at Tribeca in June and will be released later this year.